Women's Candidates Tournament 2026: Organization

-The tournament will be an eight-player, double round-robin tournament, meaning there will be 14 rounds with each player facing each of the others twice: once with the white pieces and once with the black pieces.
+The tournament was an eight-player, double round-robin tournament, meaning there were 14 rounds with each player facing each of the others twice: once with the white pieces and once with the black pieces.
 The tournament winner will qualify to play Ju Wenjun for the World Championship in 2026.

 Regulations

-The time control will be 120 minutes for the first 40 moves, then 30 minutes for the rest of the game, plus a 30-second increment per move starting from move 41.
-Players will get 1 point for a win, ½ point for a draw and 0 points for a loss.
+The time control was 90 minutes for the first 40 moves, then 30 minutes for the rest of the game, plus a 30-second increment per move starting from move 1.
+Players got 1 point for a win, ½ point for a draw and 0 points for a loss.

-Tiebreaks for the first place will be addressed as follows:
+Tiebreaks for the first place would have been addressed as follows: